-In Asia gotu kola has long been considered to be a longevity tonic.
+In Asia, gotu kola has long been considered to be a longevity tonic.
 Gotu kola is known to strengthen the body’s membranes, help restore strength to the venous walls and connective tissue, calm the mind, improve neural transport, and help the body detoxify.

 Both when taken internally and when applied topically in the form of an oil or salve, gotu kola can help stimulate collagen production, improve cutaneous microcirculation, and stimulate cellular mitosis.
-It can prevent scar formation and improve wound healing time and is used in the treatment of burns, eczema, gangrene, hemorrhoids, leprosy, lupus, and psoriasis.
+It can prevent scar formation and enhance wound healing time and is used in the treatment of burns, eczema, gangrene, hemorrhoids, leprosy, lupus, and psoriasis.
 It also can encourage the healing of skin grafts.

 Indian Pennywort, Sheep rot, marsh penny, water pennywort, hydrocotyle, Brahmi